smart-on-fhir/sample-apps-stu3/fhir-downloader/README.md

 ```

 By default the script will download all the files to the `./downloads` folder.
 However, you might often want to change that or just test it without actually downloading anything.
-To do so you can set the `DOWNLOAD_DIR` environment variable.
+To do so, you can set the `DOWNLOAD_DIR` environment variable.
 For example, if you don't want to save the downloaded files you can do `DOWNLOAD_DIR="/dev/null" node .`